Covered by this topic

 There are other required fields in the username screen of WebChart that need to be filled out for Prescribers.
 If you do not have anything entered in these required fields, your edits will not save and you will receive a warning pop-up of what is missing.

 Required fields for SureScripts verification: First & Last Name, all address fields, Work Phone, Fax Number, DEA number & NPI number.
 If the physician has a ‘suffix’ (example: Jr, Sr, III, etc) that must be placed in the suffix field, not in the last name field.
-SureScripts will reject if last name isn’t in the correct field and if suffix isn’t in it’s own field.
+SureScripts will reject if the last name isn’t in the correct field and if the suffix isn’t in its own field.

 When you have all the required fields entered and the appropriate electronic prescriber boxes checked, click the SUBMIT EDIT button for that user’s information or SUBMIT INSERT button if it’s a new user you are setting up.